budak7273/Woodcutter/README.md

 - Planks -> Button
 - Planks -> Door
 - Planks -> Fence
-- Planks -> Fence Gate (yes this could be Log, but I figured this made more sense)
+- Planks -> Fence Gate (yes this could be Log, but I figured this made more sense given a fence is one plank too)
 - Planks -> Pressure Plate
 - Planks -> Sign
 - Planks -> Hanging Sign